kit-algo/fpt-editing/README.md

  * stolen: how often was work shared among threads

 If graphedit was compiled without statistics only the last line will be printed.
+Further, there is a simple stats mode that prints only the sum of each row which is active by default.
+This mode can be changed in ``src/Editor/ST.hpp`` and ``src/Editor/MT.hpp`` for single- and multi-threaded operation, respectively.

 To facilitate further processing of the results adding ``-J`` or ``--json`` will cause the results to be printed as a JSON fragment instead.
 (Note the trailing comma.)
 If compiled without statistics the ``counters`` object will be missing.
 ```